sopiot/scheduling-framework/schedule_algorithm/README.md

 - **OnSuperScheduleRequest**: When a `Service` scheduling request comes from the `Super Service`, it communicates with the `Super Service` in two phases: Check and Confirm.
 In the Check phase, the mapping algorithm answers whether additional scheduling is currently possible, and when the `Super Service` sends a Confirm request, it actually adds the mapping.

 - **OnSuperCancelRequest**: When a service scheduling cancellation request comes from the `Super Service`, local `Applications` can immediately create new mappings for the `Services` that were mapped or simply keep the existing mappings.

-Changes in the state of devices can affect the `Scheduler`, and the policy includes events such as adding or removing a `Thing`, connecting or disconnecting a `Middleware`, and remapping to include new possibilities or maintaining existing mappings.

-When executing requests, the `Scheduler` requests `Services` from the device based on the needs of the `Application` and `Super Service` in the RunQueue.
-The OnExecuteRequest event is fired when a running local `Application` needs to request a local or `Super Service`, and checks the current state to see if the device is available before making the request.

-If the `Service` is available, the request can be made one by one or a RunQueue can be created with the target `Service` in the same order as the requests were received.

-Overall, the `Scheduler` plays a crucial role in managing the allocation and utilization of resources in a system.
-It uses various events and algorithms to map `Services` to devices and respond to changes in device state, ensuring optimal performance and efficient resource allocation.